MithrilJS/mithril.js/README.md

 ## Getting Help

-Mithril has an active & welcoming community on [Gitter](https://gitter.im/mithriljs/mithril.js), or feel free to ask questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/mithril.js) using the `mithril.js` tag.
+Mithril.js has an active & welcoming community on [Gitter](https://gitter.im/mithriljs/mithril.js), or feel free to ask questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/mithril.js) using the `mithril.js` tag.

 ## Contributing

-There's a [Contributing FAQ](https://mithril.js.org/contributing.html) on the mithril site that hopefully helps, but if not definitely hop into the [Gitter Room](https://gitter.im/mithriljs/mithril.js) and ask away!
+There's a [Contributing FAQ](https://mithril.js.org/contributing.html) on the Mithril.js site that hopefully helps, but if not definitely hop into the [Gitter Room](https://gitter.im/mithriljs/mithril.js) and ask away!

 ---